ailhanli/my_learning_notes/functional programming/concept.md

 Before I started, I want to inform that I wont talk details in deep about functional programming.
 That’s because we don’t have enough time.
 I will try to explain concept behind the scene.
 Actually, you dont need to know Java.
 Basic programming knowledge is enough.

 Motivation
 ------------------------------------
-Assembly was first programming language.
-It is for writing program for microprocessor and devices.
+Assembly is a programming language for writing program for microprocessor and devices.
 Even for simple looping you have to write lots of instructions.
+It is good for hardware not for business.

 Procedural languages are good for writing simple business software.
-For example pl/sql.
-What we do in procedural.
-We write lots of procedure and call them in order to do our job.
+For example PL/SQL.
+What we do that all our business inside procedure.
+We write lots of procedure and call them in order to do our business.
 Drawbacks are it is not easy to extend and do maintenance.

 Object oriented programming is new way of modeling real world business applications in terms of objects.
+SOLID is important principle for writing object oriented program.
+S for Single Responsibility, O for open for extension close for modification, L is liskow principle subclass should be substitutable for base class, I is interface segregation it is actually single responsibility in terms of interfaces, D is dependency inversion which means classes should talk each other in terms of abstraction.
-If you are not using SOLID principle, you are actually writing object oriented style procedural programming.
-Benefits are more maintainable and extendable code.
+If you are not using SOLID principle, you are actually writing Object Based Programming.
+With OOP you can easy to maintain and extend the code.
 Drawback is writing concurrent program is really hard.

 Functional programming is different than all others.
 You can write more readable, maintainable, extendable code.
 Concurreny is really easier than all others.
 Functional code is smaller than procedural and uses object oriented programming principle behind the scene.
-Drawback is it is not easy to undestand it and i will explain sharp corner of this new paradigm.
+Drawback is it is not easy to undestand and i will explain sharp corner of this new paradigm.